 Have you ever wondered whether turning out on frosty grass could be harmful to your horse’s digestive system?

-With the winter months just around the corner and overnight temperatures gradually falling in the UK, waking up to find your fields covered with a layer of frost first thing in the morning will soon become a familiar sight.
+With Britain facing yet another period of cold and frosty weather this winter, waking up to find your fields covered with a layer of frost first thing in the morning is a familiar sight.

 But should you be worried about this causing your horse to colic?
 Not according to vet Kieran O’Brien MRCVS of Penbode Equine in Devon.